 In 1942, Dr. Pradera, living and practicing in Havana, injected filtered water into the veins of 12 children without issue or reaction.
-And later in WW2 – British medics in Japan and the Indian subcontinent used coconut water in lieu of standard IV fluids, which is very different than blood plasma.
+And later in WWII, British medics in Japan and the Indian subcontinent used coconut water in lieu of standard IV fluids, which is very different than blood plasma.
 In 1954, 3 doctors “combined research concerning the administration of intravenous coconut water to 157 patients in Thailand, USA, and Honduras.
 Out of these, eleven had adverse reactions like fever, itchiness, headache, and tingling in the hands.
 As well, an unknown number of patients had aching sensations along the veins where the coconut water was injected.
 These were thought to be caused by the high potassium levels.”

-But, the real health benefits of coconut water are beyond dispute, so go enjoy some today!
+Old wise tale or not, the real health benefits of coconut water are beyond dispute, so go enjoy some today!

 For two years, I’ve scoured the Internet seeking sources that can back up the health and benefit claims of fruits, vegetables, and supplements (sometimes called “boost”).

 In the chart below are the health claims I and others have discovered about coconuts.
 Where you see a footnote, you’ll find a link to the source.
 If there is not a footnote, then that means that the specific health claim is made, but neither I nor anyone I know has been able to locate sources of research or a credible anecdote to back up the claim.